ChristoffelDoorman/Visualisation-project/PROCESS.md

 ### Fri Januari 19

 Just before presentation, the visualisation of the piechart and linechart disappeared for unknown reasons.
+Restored later that day.

+### Mon Januari 22

+Implemented the piechart function.
+Encountered issues with the structure of the data.
+Had to store the values in a list: {year; {country: {migration: [{country, value}]}}} instead of {year; {country: {migraion: {country: value}}}}.
+Another problem that took a lot of time to discover was the data was not correctly formatted (1,000 instead of 1.000).
+Furthermore, in order to get only the big data in the pie chart, and store the smaller numbers in 'Others", I had to restructure the json file a lot.
+Managed to create a dictionary in the json with all other countries.